geoerika/angular-learning-project/README.md

 angular-learning-project is an Airbnb-like app.
 Built with TypeScript, JavaScript, Angular, Node.js, MongoDB

-Users can register, login, and get access a list of home listing whch they can reserve.
+Users can register, login, and get access to a list of homes which they can reserve.

 ## Project Current State